Santry: Dublin Corporation Housing Scheme

 In the 1930s, the citizens housing council released two reports that demonstrated the extent of housing issues within the capital, and Dublin Corporation were aware that Dublin's slums were not being cleared as rapidly as they wished.
 In 1938, Dr Hernon, the city manager, disclosed a five-year plan that would result in an additional 12,000 dwellings built at a cost of about £7.5m.
 This was said to be roughly half of what had been suggested by the citizens housing council but it was believed that it was an enthusiastic target.
 The corporation came to the conclusion that 17,000 families needed to be relocated.
 The foundation of the five-year plan was the assumption that 12,000 dwellings was the maximum that could be accomplished with the resources available, and in the city manager's judgment, it was impractical to commit to committing to 5,000 dwellings each year as indicated by the citizens housing council.

 There were only a few smaller settlement clusters where development had already begun in places such as Larkhill, which would eventually grow into significant suburbs.
 The first phase of a housing programme for 1,500 homes over a five-year period was proposed, with construction beginning at Cabra West, Rutland Avenue, Donnycarney, Sarsfield Road, Crumlin, Ellenfield, Larkhill and Terenure.
 Additional homes would be constructed to these, and schools, shops, churches, libraries, and other amenities would be made available.
 A £7 million total budget was planned.
 These ideas were believed to have a significant impact on the city but there was no overarching plan in place.
 There was no clear vision for the city and no idea of the ideal type of urban setting.
 There were no agents of development other than the corporation, and no system was proposed to mediate the complicated connection between public and private actors.
 By 1943, Dublin corporation had only created a 'sketch' plan as required by the 1934 law.

 Larkhill Housing Scheme

 The Larkhill scheme was an addition to the ongoing Ellenfield project.
 Both were near the upcoming Associated Properties' Wadelai development.
 A total of 537 homes were to be constructed in Larkhill.
 The total number of dwellings built in Larkhill, which was completed 1939, was slightly higher than anticipated.
 Larkhill construction was relatively modest, and an independent development with access to the major thoroughfare, but local circulation was controlled to lessen through-traffic.
 The houses that were built were a mixture of short terraces with different lengths.

 Within the Larkhill development, at Larkhill Road, the layout was somewhat oblong and tear-shaped.
 At the peak of the Larkhill project along Glendun Road, a semicircular park was created.
 It was also intended to add to the construction that had already been done along Larkhill and Ellenfield.

 Amenities

+Trinity College Library has a depository at Santry which holds three million books.
+Santry is also the name of a civil parish in the ancient barony of Coolock.